Marywood University Policy & Procedure Information

 In conducting research with controlled substances, all authorized personnel must comply with University policies, federal and state laws and regulations regarding background checks, use, licensure; storage requirements, inventory maintenance, substance disposal, reporting and record keeping in accordance with Title 21, Part 1300-1308 of the Code of Federal Regulations (CFR).

 Controlled Substance – Section 802 (6) of Title 21, United States Code (USC) provides the legal definition of a controlled substance.
-The term means a drug or other substance included in schedule I, II, III, IV or V of part B of this subchapter. http://www.usdoj.gov/dea/pubs/csa.html
+The term means a drug or other substance included in schedule I, II, III, IV or V of part B of this subchapter. https://www.deadiversion.

 - Institutional Review of Research Involving Human Participants

 03/02/09 - Approved by the President of the University as recommended by the Policy Committee of the University

 09/13/12 - Editorial changes to correct website link